 Students walk arm-in-arm through Gugulethu township.
-At right is Lozi, a former African National Congress soldier who helped the students learn about the legacy of apartheid.
+At right is one of our guides, a participant in the struggle who helped the students learn about the legacy of apartheid.

 At the site of the Trojan Horse Massacre in Athlone, our guides discussed their personal experiences during apartheid.
 One of our leaders, Yendor, talked about the violent deaths of his childhood friends, Robbie and Cody, and their importance to his personal resistance against white oppressors.
 At one point Yendor said, “I want to be a rock in the shoe of those who oppress me so that they may not walk too comfortably.”

 White people are rarely present in Gugulethu.
 For this reason, we walked from the Gugulethu Seven memorial to the Amy Biehl monument arm-in-arm to represent the importance of walking a path that others have not.

 A view of the Victoria Mxenge community in Cape Town’s townships.
 Photo by Caitlin Owsley ’14.

 We ended the day’s journey in the community of Victoria Mxenge, where we were welcomed with open arms.